OLLab-SYSU/FM4OR/README.md

 - Advances and challenges in foundation agents: From brain-inspired intelligence to evolutionary, collaborative, and safe systems, 2025.

+- Externalization in LLM agents: A unified review of memory, skills, protocols and harness engineering, 2026.

+- From question answering to task completion: A survey on agent system and harness design, 2026.

 - A survey of self-evolving agents: what, when, how, and where to evolve on the path to artificial super intelligence, Transactions on Machine Learning Research, 2026.

-- Externalization in LLM agents: A unified review of memory, skills, protocols and harness engineering, 2026.